jazmichaelking/mastodon-near-me/README.md

  - Open for registration (including approval required),
  - Clearly demonstrated intent to serve a particular facility (e.g. a university), neighbourhood, city, region or country; or a specific language or family of languages that can generally be thought of as being constrained to a particular locale or region or are minority/underserved languages,
  - HTTPS only,
- - Over 50 active members
+ - Over 50 active members (hyper-local servers may have fewer MAU).

  ## Exclusion Criteria
   - Any server that clearly and overtly contravenes the Mastodon Server Covenant https://joinmastodon.org/covenant (public signing of the Mastodon Server Convenant is not required for inclusion),